 Some also try to call their friends and family members who are not partying with them, but around midnight the phone network is usually saturated.

-It is also at midnight that, in most cases, the guests announce good resolutions for the new year: work more, work less, lose weight, travel, start painting… and reduce their alcohol consumption, after the hangover of the 1st of January.
+It is also at midnight that, in most cases, the guests announce good resolutions for the new year.
+Work more, work less, lose weight, travel, start painting… and reduce their alcohol consumption after the hangover of the 1st of January.

 A new day: the “Jour de l’An”

-After waking up painfully at the beginning of the afternoon and cleaning up, French people slowly regain consciousness and write cards to their friends and family members to who they could not wish a happy new year to at midnight, in which they usually wish them good health, and a lot of happiness and success.
+After waking up painfully at the beginning of the afternoon and cleaning up, French people slowly regain consciousness and write cards to their friends and family members to who they could not wish a happy new year at midnight, in which they usually wish them good health and a lot of happiness and success.

 The last custom associated with the New Year in France is the offering of “étrennes”.
-It was the name of the candies and money that the children of Savoie used to receive from their family when they visited them to wish them a happy new year.
-Today, this word rather refers to the small bonus that the employers offer to their staff, cleaners, etc… It can also refer to the exchange of presents.
+It was the name of the candies and money that the children of Savoie used to receive from their families when they visited them to wish them a happy new year.
+Today, this word rather refers to the small bonus that employers offer to their staff, cleaners, etc… It can also refer to the exchange of presents.